Henry Coventry: Reputation

 According to Gilbert Burnet, "he was a man of wit and heat, of spirit and candour.
 He never gave bad advices; but when the king followed the ill advices which others gave, he thought himself bound to excuse if not to justify them.
 For this the Duke of York commended him much.
 He said in that he was a pattern to all good subjects, since he defended all the king's counsels in public, even when he had blamed them most in private with the king himself".

 He had "an unclouded reputation" for honesty: it is to his credit that after holding public office for nearly 20 years he had not accumulated any large fortune; though no doubt in easy circumstances, he wrote of himself as feeling straitened by the loss of his official salary on 31 December 1680.

 Writing to Sir Robert Carr on 12 September 1676 and regretting his inability to fulfil some promise relative to a vacant post, he said: "Promises are like marriages; what we tie with our tongues we cannot untie with our teeth.
 I have been discreet enough as to the last, but frequently a fool as to the first."
-Clarendon, grateful for Henry's loyalty to him at the lowest point of his career, called him "a much wiser man" than his brother, William, whom Clarendon never forgave for what he saw as William's betrayal of him in 1667.
+Clarendon, grateful for Henry's loyalty to him at the lowest point of his career, called him "a much wiser man" than his brother William, whom Clarendon never forgave for what he saw as William's betrayal of him in 1667.

+Legacy

+Coventry Street in London is named after him.